G-Research/fasttrackml/docs/developer.md

 FasttrackML incorporates the existing Aim and MLFlow web UIs, albeit with a few modifications.
 This is accomplished at build time by importing the `fasttrackml-ui-aim` and `fasttrackml-ui-mlflow` modules.
-These repos contain patched and compiled ui assets of the upstream repos.
+These repos contain the patched and compiled UI assets of the upstream repos at specific tagged revisions.
 To make a UI change, a PR is merged to the appropriate release branch and new tag is pushed.
-At that point, the `fasttrackml` reference can be updated (in go.mod) to the new tag.
+At that point, the `fasttrackml` reference can be updated (in go.mod) to pull in the new tag.

 For UI development, you'll need a tighter change/view loop, so we recommend the following approach.